saumya-singh13/weather-monitoring-system/README.md

 ```bash
 npm install
 ```
-This will install the necessary packages listed in package.json, including:
+Wait for it to install the necessary packages listed in package.json, including:

-react
+- react
-react-dom
+- react-dom
-tailwindcss
+- tailwindcss
-postcss
+- postcss
-autoprefixer
+- autoprefixer

 ## Setup Instructions
 - Clone the repository: